 At this time I start to hear an old M.I.N.D in my head that is in direct conflict with the comfort we are offering.
 The old voices I heard in my childhood, invalidating the fear and demanding it to simply stop.

 As I am working inside my head—to not let—those invalidating feelings come out my mouth—my eight-year-old grandson teaches me the biggest lesson in compassion.

 He reaches over—and grabs his sister’s hand—and tells her—that he is there with her—and will hold her hand all the way home.

 That enduring compassion amazed me and still brings me to tears.That enduring compassion amazed me and still brings me to tears.
 Click To Tweet

 I want to be more like him.

-That is the day I first recognized my eight-year-old mentor.
+That was the day I first recognized my eight-year-old mentor.